 To extend this work further we have been developing a novel clustering algorithm for learning target pattern-of-life.
 This algorithm will form the basis of a second intentional prior and will form a component of our unified contextual tracking and anomaly detection algorithm.
-An outcome of the work so far has been a submission to the Dstl Wide Area Motion Imagery (WAMI) anomaly detection challenge.
+An outcome of the work so far has been a (winning) submission to the Dstl Wide Area Motion Imagery (WAMI) anomaly detection challenge.
 Based on our pattern-of-life models we were able to identify numerous anomalies within the Wright Patterson Air Force Base dataset.
-Furthermore, we have been invited by QinetiQ to include our algorithm in the Advanced Information Exploitation (AIE) demonstrator, for which contracts are pending.